tleguern/ansible-playbook-hamurabi/README.md

 Here is a list of features yet to be implemented:

-- Count the number of poor souls who starved due to the player negligence.
 - Implement a system to provide a seed to improve testing.

 ## Caveats